Cocoanauts/Waves/README.md

 Waves
 =====

-Waves is the easiest way to 'own' the websites that you use.
+Waves is the easiest way to 'own' your favorite websites.

 Imagine being able to bend every website to your preferences?
 Waves creates an .app of any website and gives a friendly and easy to use interface to modify and remove any element from the page.